 Negative Effects

-• Loss of Identity: Minority cultures may struggle to maintain their traditions in the face of dominant cultures.
+• Loss of Heritage: Minority cultures sometimes struggle to pass traditions to younger generations, especially in the face of assimilation pressures or geographic dispersion.

 Case Studies of Demographic Changes and Cultural Diversity